frandiox/vite-ssr/README.md

 ### State serialization

-Vite SSR simply uses `JSON.stringify` to serialize the state and saves it in the DOM.
-This behavior can be overriden by using the `transformState` hook:
+Vite SSR simply uses `JSON.stringify` to serialize the state, escapes certain characters to prevent XSS and saves it in the DOM.
+This behavior can be overriden by using the `transformState` hook in case you need to support dates, regexp or function serialization:

 ```js
 import viteSSR from 'vite-ssr'